yoshuaNahar/ModLift/README.md

+## ModLift_alpha

-#### Arduino source code for TI project 5/6 to create a modular elevator
+This repo contains the source code and documentation for creating a modular lift with Arduino.